chrisblakely01/mern-booking-app/README.md

 2. **Importing Test Data into MongoDB**:

     - The repository contains a `data` folder at the root, which includes JSON files for a test user and a test hotel.
 You can import these into your MongoDB collections to quickly set up test data.
     - **Locate the Test User File**: In the `data` folder, find the file containing the test user data (likely named something like `test-users.json`).
     - **Open MongoDB Compass**: Launch MongoDB Compass and connect to your database.
     - **Select the Database**: In Compass, select the database you are using for the automated tests (created in step 1).
     - **Import User Data**:
         - Navigate to the `users` collection within your database.
 Create it if it doesn't exist
         - Click on the "Add Data" button and select "Import File".
         - Browse to the location of your `test-users.json` file and select it.
         - Choose JSON as the file format and click "Import".
         - The test user data will be added to the `users` collection.
         - user login: 1@1.com/password123
     -  **Locate the Test Hotel File**:
         - Navigate to the `hotels` collection within your database.
 Create it if it doesn't exist
         - Repeat the import process as you did for the user data, but this time select the `test-hotel.json` file.
         - Ensure the file format is set to JSON and click "Import".
         - The test hotel data will be added to the `hotels` collection.

 3. ** Running tests **
     - In VS Code install the [Playwright extension](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright)
-    - Navigate to the `backend` directory.
+    - Navigate to the `e2e-tests` directory.
     - Install dependencies: `npm install`.
     - Start the frontend and backend server using the steps above
     - [Using the Playwright extension to run the tests](https://playwright.dev/docs/getting-started-vscode#running-tests)